 How will EOS work?

 EOS (like many other smart contract blockchains) is often referred to as the “Ethereum Killer”.
-What this means is that it can do everything that Ethereum can, but so much better!
+What this means is that it can do everything that Ethereum can, and even more!
 So, I thought it would be a good idea to compare the two…

-Firstly, as we have already established, both Ethereum and EOS are capable of hosting dApps, which are supported by smart contracts.
+Firstly, as we have already established that both Ethereum and EOS are capable of hosting dApps, which are supported by smart contracts.
 However, the key difference is the amount that each network can process at any given time.

 This is called “Scalability” which is one of the most important things to consider when analyzing the potential of a blockchain.